 People with insomnia experience a terrible double bind.
 On the one hand, they have trouble falling or staying asleep.
 That is, after all, the definition of insomnia.
 As a result, they may have trouble functioning normally during the day.
 On the other hand, they keep hearing about all the dire consequences of inadequate sleep.
 This frequently leads to anxiety about insomnia, which only makes the situation worse.
-Sadly, the news this week will probably add to their distress.
+Sadly, some research will probably add to their distress.
 Does insomnia raise your risk for heart trouble?
 Two studies suggest that it may.

 Might Insomnia Raise Your Risk for Heart Attacks?